 As you can see from the map, Kartik Swami is located on a slightly different route, but again, not too far away.
 It is basically a temple on a hilltop, dedicated to Kartik, the son of Shiva.
 A short 3 KM hike starts from a place called Kanakchauri, 40 KMs from Rudraprayag.

 Why visit Kartik Swami?

-Apart from the temple, you can get excellent view of many peaks from here on a clear day.
-You can 360 degree unobstructed views from the top and even at the starting point, the peaks are visible.
+Apart from the temple, you can get an excellent view of many peaks from here on a clear day.
+You can 360-degree unobstructed views from the top and even at the starting point, the peaks are visible.
 The whole stretch is covered with rhododendrons.